Do you know what all those letters mean beside your veterinarian’s name mean? Here we break it down to help you better understand their credentials.

 DVM and VMD

-The first notation you’ll usually see is an indication of a veterinary degree: either DVM or VMD (see table on page 54).
+The first notation you’ll usually see is an indication of a veterinary degree: either DVM or VMD (see table).
 Licensed veterinarians diagnose and treat animals, or may pursue laboratory work, research, or teaching.
 They may choose general practice or seek board certification in a particular area of specialization.
 Both DVM and VMD indicate the individual has graduated from a veterinary school.

 Naturopathy and homeopathy